kwadwokyeremeh/cardano-care/purpose_of_project.md

 ## Purpose of the Project

-Cardano Care project seeks to serve the following purposes;
+Cardano Recycling Dapp project seeks to serve the following purposes;

 * Curb plastic pollution in the environment.
 * Educate and introduce many more people to the Cardano blockchain ecosystem.